String Quartet No. 5 (Bartók)

 The String Quartet No. 5, Sz.
 102, BB 110 by Béla Bartók was written between 6 August and 6 September 1934.
 It is one of six string quartets by Bartok.
+The work was commissioned by Elizabeth Sprague Coolidge and is dedicated to her.
+It was premiered by the Kolisch Quartet in Washington, D.C., on 8 April 1935 and first published in 1936 by Universal Edition.

+Music

-The work is in five movements:
+The string quartet is in five movements:

 Like the String Quartet No. 4 and several other works by Bartók, the piece is in an arch form.

 Additionally, the first movement, which is in a sort of sonata form, is itself arch-like, in that each section of exposition is given in reverse order during the recapitulation – the melodies of each section are also inverted (played upside-down).
 Bartók himself pointed out that the keys used in the movement ascend in the steps of the whole tone scale: the exposition is in B♭, C and D; the development is in E; and the recapitulation is in F♯, A♭ and B♭.

 The three middle movements are all in ternary form, of which the third is in the unevenly-divided aksak time signatures typical of Bulgarian folk music: 4+2+3/8 for the main scherzo, and 3+2+2+3/8 in the trio.
 The last movement is again arch-like: Bartók described it as being in the form ABCB′A′ with a coda to round things off.

 The two slow movements, the second Adagio molto and the fourth Andante are great examples of Bartók's night music style: eerie dissonances, imitations of natural sounds, and lonely melodies.

-The work was commissioned by Elizabeth Sprague Coolidge and is dedicated to her.
-It was premiered by the Kolisch Quartet in Washington, D.C., on 8 April 1935 and first published in 1936 by Universal Edition.